Trudeau cabinet minister resigns amid controversy

 Her resignation is a potential blow to Trudeau as he faces re-election this year.
 He has denied directing Wilson-Raybould to arrange such a deal.

-On Monday, Trudeau said he had told Wilson-Raybould previously that any decision on the subject was hers alone.
-Trudeau also said her continued presence in the Cabinet should speak for itself.
+On Monday, Trudeau said that he’d told Wilson-Raybould previously that any decision on the subject was hers alone.
+Trudeau also said her continued presence in cabinet should speak for itself.

 “Regardless of background, geography, or party affiliation, we must stand together for the values that Canada is built on,” Wilson-Raybould said in her statement.

-The Globe and Mail’s report said Trudeau’s office pressured her to instruct the director of public prosecutions — as allowed by law — to negotiate a remediation agreement with SNC-Lavalin.
+The Globe and Mail reported Trudeau’s office pressured her to instruct the director of public prosecutions — as allowed by law — to negotiate a remediation agreement with SNC-Lavalin.

 The agreement would have allowed the company to pay reparations but avoid a criminal trial on charges of corruption and bribery.

 If convicted criminally, the company would be banned from receiving any federal government business for a decade.
-SNC-Lavalin is a major employer in Quebec and has about 9,000 employees in Canada and 50,000 worldwide
+SNC-Lavalin is a major employer in Quebec and has about 50,000 employees worldwide.

-Trudeau’s office issued a short statement that said Wilson-Raybould informed Trudeau late Monday of her resignation and that he informed the Cabinet on Tuesday.

 On Monday, Canada’s ethics commissioner announced an investigation into the allegation.